 - The Annual Research Abstract Awards are granted annually to hematology trainees in the categories of PhD & Post-Doc and Residents & Fellows.
 Two prestigious awards in the Residents & Fellows category are the John H. Crookston Award and the Stephen Couban Award.

 - The CHS presents a Paper of the Year Award for the best hematology paper in Canada.

-The 2018 winner was Dr. David R. Anderson, Dalhousie University for his paper, “Aspirin or Rivaroxaban for VTE Prophylaxis after Hip or Knee Arthroplasty” published in The New England Journal of Medicine.
+- The annual RK Smiley Research Awards.
+Courtney Jones, PhD, Princess Margaret Cancer Centre most recently received the award for Identification of Glutathionylated Proteins in the Mitochondria of Leukemia Stem Cells.
 The RK Smiley Research Grant Program provides start up grants of $20,000 for innovative pilot research projects that hold great potential for future and lead to larger follow-up studies funded by competitive funding from CIHR or other national grant funding agencies.

-Partnering with the CHS
+Partnering with CHS